PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 ### Downsides

-Of course, nothing comes for free: adding evironments has its own downsides.
+Of course, nothing comes for free: adding environments has its own downsides.
 Here, it's the amount of effort required – this feature would touch every part of the app, plus ingestion.
 It would realistically be a few person-sprints of work (as always, it's hard to estimate accurately).

 ### Pricing